Four young undergraduates on campus with men high-fiving and women laughing

 “Two days before a big game, the officers of the fan section will tweet a secret location to which everyone converges for a tent ticket spot,” Libby says.
 This is called the Running of the Zags.
 “It’s a lot like The Hunger Games, but the only tragedy is not getting a tent or being at the very back.”
 Students then set up their tents in their designated spots, camp out, and sit in The Kennel at the game the next day.
 “You can’t find dedication like that anywhere else!”

-Another cool tradition is the Spirit Splash at UCF, which has been named a “Best Campus Tradition” by the National Association of Campus Activities.
+Another cool college tradition is the Spirit Splash at UCF, which has been named a “Best Campus Tradition” by the National Association of Campus Activities.
 The Splash is part of the Homecoming pep rally where everyone jumps into the Reflecting Pond in front of the library before the big football game.

 “Basically, thousands of students run into the pond at the same time,” says Darin.
 “Eventually student leaders throw collectible ducks in.
 The ducks are always decorated based on that year’s theme, and they are a treasure to have.
 It sounds weird to other students, but other campuses aren’t UCF!”

-Graduate with no regrets
+Graduate college with no regrets

 Time flies when you’re having fun, and your college years will be over before you know it.
-If you want to look back at your time fondly, you need to put yourself out there, take advantage of what your campus has to offer, and embrace student life and tradition at every opportunity.
+If you want to look back at your time fondly, you need to put yourself out there, take advantage of what your campus has to offer, and embrace student life and campus traditions at every opportunity.
 “You don’t want to look back at college and regret something you missed out on or were too scared to do,” says Libby.

 Like what you’re reading?